soms7n/ML/property_valuation/readme.md

 - `notebooks/grad_cam.ipynb`
 - `notebooks/results_visualisation.ipynb`

-In each file, locate the line(it is commented in the given files):
+In each file, locate the line(it is commented in the file):

 BASE_DIR = Path("/Users/your_username/path/to/PROPERTY_VALUATION")

+Do change this path as per your local setup.

 ## Running the Code